Updated December 2017 – Brought the guide up to date for the end of 2017.

 What Gyro is mounted on the FC and how it is connected to the processor is probably the most important performance-oriented aspect of the flight controller.
 The trick for optimal performance is to get as many accurate gyro readings as quickly as possible so that the flight controller has the maximum amount of data to base its computations on.
 The fastest readings are accomplished by Gyros which are connected to the processor via SPI and are capable of an 8Hz update rate.

 Onboard flash memory should be a must-have for anyone who is serious about racing or acro.
 This is because the Blackbox logging feature requires some sort of permanent memory to be usable, and flash is by far the most convenient.
 Blackbox is hands down the best way to tune the PIDs on your quadcopter.
 It is also extremely useful in getting help when starting out – often a blackbox log will allow experts to help you diagnose an issue almost immediately.

 You do not need a lot of flash memory, just some.
-1MB is a reasonable number, and will allow you to fly a couple of full sessions with Blackbox enabled at an 8K looptime.
-You can easily get by with less, too.
-More memory can be better, but I would not pay much for it.
+1MB is a reasonable number, and will allow you to fly a couple of full sessions with Blackbox enabled without losing any logs.
+Most newer flight controllers have much, much more memory.
+Above 16MB you can log more flights than you’ll possibly ever want to analyze.

 There are currently 3 major types of connectors available on flight controllers on the market: